Harold Laski: Early life

-He was born in Manchester on 30 June 1893 to Nathan and Sarah Laski.
-Nathan Laski was a Lithuanian Jewish cotton merchant from Brest-Litowsk in what is now Belarus and a leader of the Liberal Party, while his mother was born in Manchester to Polish Jewish parents.
+Harold Laski was born in Manchester on 30 June 1893 to Nathan and Sarah Laski.
+Nathan Laski was a Lithuanian Jewish cotton merchant from Brest-Litovsk in what is now Belarus, as well as a local leader of the Liberal Party, while his mother was born in Manchester to Polish Jewish parents.
 He had a disabled sister, Mabel, who was one year younger.
-His elder brother was Neville Laski, and his cousin Neville Blond was the founder of the Royal Court Theatre and the father of the author and publisher Anthony Blond.
+His elder brother was Neville Laski (the father of Marghanita Laski), and his cousin Neville Blond was the founder of the Royal Court Theatre and the father of the author and publisher Anthony Blond.

-Harold attended the Manchester Grammar School.
+Laski attended the Manchester Grammar School.
 In 1911, he studied eugenics under Karl Pearson for six months at University College London (UCL).
 The same year, he met and married Frida Kerry, a lecturer of eugenics.
 His marriage to Frida, a Gentile and eight years his senior, antagonised his family.
 He also repudiated his faith in Judaism by claiming that reason prevented him from believing in God.
 After studying for a degree in history at New College, Oxford, he graduated in 1914.
 He was awarded the Beit memorial prize during his time at New College.

-In April 1913, in the cause of women's suffrage, he and a friend planted an explosive device in the men's lavatory at Oxted railway station, Surrey: it exploded, but caused only slight damage.
+In April 1913, in the cause of women's suffrage, he and a friend planted an explosive device in the men's lavatory at Oxted railway station, Surrey; it exploded but caused only slight damage.
 Laski failed his medical eligibility tests and so missed fighting in World War I. After graduation, he worked briefly at the Daily Herald under George Lansbury.
 His daughter Diana was born in 1916.